-The purchase price was \$28.6 million, of which \$27.1 million was paid at closing with the remaining balance recorded in the accrued expenses and other current liabilities caption of the accompanying condensed consolidated balance sheets.
-The remaining balance is expected to be paid in August 2022 after adjustment for any indemnification losses incurred by the Company for which it is entitled to recover.
+The purchase price was \$28.6 million, of which \$27.1 million was paid at closing.
+The remaining balance of \$1.5 million was paid during the three months ended September 30, 2022.

 The Company issued 61,300 shares of restricted common stock to a former executive of CorpU, which is not included in the calculation of the acquisition purchase price and is accounted for as post-acquisition stock-based compensation over a three-year term.